Lightcurves of the Karin family asteroids: Analysis and results

 \subsubsection{(40921) 1999TR${}_{171}$}

 We observed this asteroid for two consecutive nights in 2003 July.
 The composite lightcurve is shown in Fig. \ref{fig:lc_all}(i).

 The WCA and LSA analyses of the lightcurve yielded two clear spectra: The main period is $P = 6.744 \pm 0.09$ hours, and the secondary period is $P = 7.934 \pm 0.09$ hours.
 We compared both the lightcurves and noticed that the periodicity of $P = 6.744$ hours looks more reasonable, although we could not completely eliminate the possibility of the other period, $P=7.934$ hours.
-The observed peak-to-peak variation magnitude of the lightcurve is $0.37 \pm 0.02$ at the solar phase angle $\alpha = 1.5^{\circ}$, and the reduced peak-to-peak variation magnitude is $A(0) = 0.35$.
+The observed peak-to-trough variation of the lightcurve is $0.37 \pm 0.02$ at the solar phase angle $\alpha = 1.5^{\circ}$, and the reduced peak-to-trough variation magnitude is $A(0) = 0.35$.
 The axis ratio was estimated as $a/b = 1.38$.